ckulbaski/ckulbaski.github.io/index.md

 - Reffing paintball games independently with up to 100 people.
 Maintain facility including cleaning all gear, guns, and fields.
 Provide excellent customer service to all customers

 #### **Feel Good Café, St. Norbert Community Centre** - _Canteen Operator_ (September 2015 - March 2017)
 - Independently responsible for opening and closing the canteen.
 Provide excellent customer service to patrons.
 Prepare a variety of hot and cold meals in a kitchen environment (breakfast and lunch).
-Operate cash register,## Conner Kulbaski
+Operate cash register, balanced float, and secured cas​h.